 Special rule for foreign real property exchanges.
 Real property located in the United States and real property located outside of the United States are not considered like-kind property under the like-kind exchange rules.
-If you exchange foreign real property for property located in the United States, any gain on the exchange is taxable.
+If you exchange foreign real property for property located in the United States, your gain or loss on the exchange is recognized.
 Foreign real property is real property not located in a state or the District of Columbia.